kungming2/translator-BOT-reborn/docs/lookup.md

 ## CJK Lookup

-When a user submits a comment with two \` ([grave accents](https://en.wikipedia.org/wiki/Grave_accent), also known as back ticks) around a text string, Ziwen will look up the string to see if it's a Chinese, Japanese, or Korean character, word, or *[chengyu](https://en.wikipedia.org/wiki/Chengyu)/[yojijukugo](https://en.wikipedia.org/wiki/Yojijukugo)* (idioms) or a word for the post's language.
-Ziwen will then return its findings, including pronunciations, meaning, and links to online dictionaries for that search.
+When a user submits a comment with two \` ([grave accents](https://en.wikipedia.org/wiki/Grave_accent), also known as backticks) around a text string, Ziwen will look up the string to see if it's a Chinese, Japanese, or Korean character, word, or *[chengyu](https://en.wikipedia.org/wiki/Chengyu)/[yojijukugo](https://en.wikipedia.org/wiki/Yojijukugo)* (idioms), or a word for the post's language.
+Ziwen will then return its findings, including pronunciations, meanings, and links to online dictionaries for that search.
 Unlike other commands, there is no explicit word trigger for this function - the presence of two \` around the lookup term is sufficient.
 (This syntax is often used to indicate programming code text on Reddit)

 Chinese or Japanese explanations are included in *chengyu* and *yojijukugo* lookups if Ziwen can find them.